utilitywarehouse/wiresteward/README.md

 The default mtu for the interfaces created via the agent is `1420` and it comes from the default value of wireguard-go package.
 (https://git.zx2c4.com/wireguard-go/tree/device/tun.go#n14)
-Optioanlly, mtu can be set explicitly per wg device created by the agent via the configuration file (using the "mtu" key under device config)
+Optionally, mtu can be set explicitly per wg device created by the agent via the configuration file (using the "mtu" key under device config)

 ### Dev config - Example